troygaylord/Obzervatory/README.md

 Below is a taste of some usage examples.
 More are to come.

-In the meantime, you can also take a look in tests.js which demonstrates all of the functionality in Obzervatory.
+When you're done with the examples below, you can look deeper into Obzervatory by checking out the tests.js file in the root of the project.
+It covers all of what Obzervatory can do.
+We'll cover more of that here over time.

 Basic Event Handling
 --------------------